sharvillimaye/LightningJX/README.md

 # LightningJX

 **LightningJX** is a high-performance, real-time data processor designed for efficiently handling JSON and XML data streams.
 Built with speed and flexibility in mind, LightningJX operates as a server where clients can connect and send data streams in real time.
 It can also be integrated as a library in C/C++, C#, and Python projects.
-Its lightweight design ensures minimal latency, making it ideal for applications requiring rapid and reliable data processing.co
+Its lightweight design ensures minimal latency, making it ideal for applications requiring rapid and reliable data processing.

 ## Features